kanha321/Bro-Snake-Evolved/README.md

 - Fixed: x and y array max length

 - Following new key inputs are added:
-  - P: Pause/Resume the game
+  - P: Pause/Resume the Game
-  - Space: Restart the game after game over
+  - Space: Restart the Game after Game over
-  - Esc: Exit the game
+  - Esc: Exit the Game
-  - F2: Restart the game at any time
+  - F2: Restart the Game at any time

 And many more under the hood changes and bug fixes...

 ## Features To be added
-- A new game over screen with the following features:
+- A new Game over screen with the following features:
   - Shows the highest score with your score
   - Shows the number of apples eaten
   - Shows the number of bonus apples eaten

 - Game menu screen at start with the following features:
-  - New game
+  - New Game
-  - Resume game (maybe)
+  - Resume Game (maybe)
   - High scores
   - Speed Adjustments
-  - Exit game
+  - Exit Game

 This is gonna improve a lot in the future...